Maarten-gh/mdsedwhblog/README.md

    Last but not least the topics described in this article are explained using an example.
    The code for this article is found in _src/article-01.py_.

-1. **Model Driven Software Engineering for Data Warehousing — Part 2: Data warehousing** (article-01)
+1. **Model Driven Software Engineering for Data Warehousing — Part 2: Data warehousing** (article-02)

-   This article is the first part of a series of articles in which I want to give an overview of how I think Model Driven Software Engineering (MDSE) can be used for data warehousing.
+   This article is the second part of a series of articles in which I want to give an overview of how I think Model Driven Software Engineering (MDSE) can be used for data warehousing.
-   This article is about the concepts of model driven software engineering and why you should use it while developing your Data Warehouse (DWH).
+   This article is all about applying the concepts of the first article in a more complex setting.
-   Last but not least the topics described in this article are explained using an example.
-   The code for this article is found in _src/article-01.py_.
+   The code for this article is found in _src/article-02.py_.